 No. To succeed, we need to show that the owner of the dog knew or should have known the dog had “vicious propensities”, which usually means the dog had bitten, or threatened to bite, before.
 The dog owner might also claim that you somehow provoked the dog (this defense is often used against children who are bitten by dogs).
 There are many other defenses to dog bite cases.How do I prove that the dog who bit me had “prior vicious propensities” that the owner should have known about?

 Even if the owner claims he had the most gentle, people-loving dog on the planet, and that it is a complete mystery why he suddenly bit you, a good investigator may be able to find contrary evidence.
 At Michaels & Smolak, in appropriate cases, we send skilled investigators to talk to the neighbors, mail carriers, UPS delivery people and any others who might have personal experience with the dog.What if a dog runs in front of my motorcycle or car causing me to have an accident? .

 Under certain circumstances, a dog owner may be held liable.
 Unfortunately, New York law in most circumstances requires that you show the owner knew or should have known that the dog had, in the past, obstructed or bothered traffic.
-It is not enough to show simply that the owner failed to tie the dog up, or accidently allowed the dog to escape from a leash.What if I have other questions?
+It is not enough to show simply that the owner failed to tie the dog up, or accidently allowed the dog to escape from a leash.What about Injuries Caused by Other Animals?